Nooskewl/booboo/README.txt

 you'll find in the examples' data/ directories are all or partly required to make BooBoo work.

-BooBoo is free to download and use, but redistribution requires a license.
+BooBoo is free to download and use, but donations are appreciated.
+Send PayPal donations to contact@cmykilluminati.net.
-Please send $100 CAD via PayPal to contact@cmykilluminati.net to get a redistribution license.
-Send email to the same address for further details.